HeranGa0/Signals-and-Slots-in-100-lines-Cpp-code/README.md

         b.
 Delete several unuseful files.
         c.
 Rename some variables.
 ##### update3:
         a.
-Largly simply the codes.
+Largely simply the codes.
         b.
 Add some comments.